Mohamed-Kaizen/unplugin-svelte-components/README.md

 Components({
   dts: true,
   external: [
     {
-    from: "flowbite-svelte", // import from third party
+      from: "agnostic-svelte", // import from third party
       names: [ // import these components
-      "GradientMonochromeButton",
+        "Alert",
-      "Button as FButton", // import as `FButton`
+        "Button as AButton", // import as `AButton`
       ],
       defaultImport: false, // telling `unplugin-svelte-components` to import any component as non-default export },
-],,
+  ],
 })
 ```

-So the `GradientMonochromeButton` and `FButton` will be available to use.
+So the `Alert` and `AButton` will be available to use.

 ## Disabling